avinash-ak/Spring-boot-Sample-with-Docker-and-K8s/README.md

-Create a simple spring boot application.
+Created a simple spring boot application.
 Which has been containerized and pushed to dockerhub.